fahim-5/EngineerPad/00 Running/04 JavaScript-Stations/03---Frontend Station/03_React/README.md

 ## Table of Contents

 ### A. Getting Started with React
-- Introduction to React
+- 01 Introduction to React
-- Why Choose React for Modern Web Apps?
+- 02 Why Choose React for Modern Web Apps?
-- Key Features and Benefits
+- 03 Key Features and Benefits
-- Setting Up Node.js and npm
+- 04 Setting Up Node.js and npm
-- Creating Your First React App (`npm create-vite-app`)
+- 05 Creating Your First React App (`npm create-vite-app`)
-- Understanding the Default File Structure
+- 06 Understanding the Default File Structure

 ---

 ### B. JSX – JavaScript XML
-- What is JSX and Why It Matters
+- 07 What is JSX and Why It Matters
-- Embedding JavaScript Expressions
+- 08 Embedding JavaScript Expressions
-- Working with Attributes and Children
+- 09 Working with Attributes and Children
-- Common Mistakes and Syntax Pitfalls
+- 10 Common Mistakes and Syntax Pitfalls

 ---

 ### C. React Components Architecture
-- Introduction to Components
+- 11 Introduction to Components
-- Functional vs Class Components
+- 12 Functional vs Class Components
-- Creating and Exporting Components
+- 13 Creating and Exporting Components
-- Props in Depth: Passing and Defaulting
+- 14 Props in Depth: Passing and Defaulting
-- Using `children` and Composing Components
+- 15 Using `children` and Composing Components

 ---

 ### D. State Management Basics
-- Understanding Local Component State
+- 16 Understanding Local Component State
-- Managing State with `useState`
+- 17 Managing State with `useState`
-- Updating and Merging State Correctly
+- 18 Updating and Merging State Correctly
-- State in Class Components (Legacy)
+- 19 State in Class Components (Legacy)
-- Lifting State Up
+- 20Lifting State Up
-- Managing Multiple State Variables
+- 21 Managing Multiple State Variables

 ---